 People with smartphones can use the free Google, Waze and Mapquest Applications to get verbal directions as they drive by plugging in the Store's address: 1300 Market Street, Philadelphia PA 19107.
 Other smartphone Aps such as CooCooFree give instant timetables for the SEPTA public transit system.

-Restaurants within a block or two include Chili's, Maggiano's, The Olive Garden, McGillin's Olde Ale House, Fratelli's Italian Bistro, a Beergarden (Bru), Fogo de Chao Brazilian Steakhouse (in the palatial former Caldwells' Jewelry Store showroom next door to Macy's - not inexpensive), IHOP (Walnut Street), McCormick & Schmick seafood, the Capital Grille (pricey) and a grocery store and buffet/salad bar (Chestnut and Juniper).
+Restaurants within a block or two include Chili's, Maggiano's, McGillin's Olde Ale House, a Beer Garden (Bru), Fogo de Chao Brazilian Steakhouse (in the palatial former Caldwells' Jewelry Store showroom next door to Macy's - not inexpensive), IHOP (Walnut Street), McCormick & Schmick seafood (pricey), the Capital Grille (pricey) and a grocery store and buffet/salad bar (Chestnut and Juniper).
 Members tell us to avoid the Maggianos family-style option for large parties as it can substantially affect the cost of a meal.
 McGillins is better for lunch than dinner, when it becomes very noisy.

-The area South of the Store has very recently become something of a restaurant zone, with new spots located along 13th Street and also Walnut.
+The area South of the Store has very recently become something of a restaurant zone, with new spots sprouting up along 13th Street and also Walnut.

 Numerous fancy and some less formal restaurants are on South Broad Street.
 Next to the Marriott on Market There are limitless breakfast and lunch opportunities at the Reading Terminal Market and perhaps 100 Asian restaurants in Philadelphia's Chinatown in the blocks North and East of the Store.

 There are restaurants of all descriptions on Chestnut and Walnut Streets from Broad Street to the Delaware River.
 Also most hotels, including the Marriott (diagonal to the Store), have dining options and/or bars.